wagner-intevation/oerworldmap-ui/docs/contribute.md

 ## Technical input
 ### Report bugs
-Please report any bugs you identify by opening a new ticket if you are registered on [GitHub](https://github.com/hbz/oerworldmap).
+Please report any bugs you identify by opening a new ticket if you are registered on [Gitlab](https://gitlab.com/oer-world-map/oerworldmap/).
 Otherwise you can send a message to [oerinfo@dipf.de](mailto:oerinfo@dipf.de).

 ### Propose new features
 The OER World Map has been developed using an agile approach.
 This means that you can contribute to its development by proposing new features.
-We store new features as [“user stories”](https://github.com/hbz/oerworldmap/labels/story) in our GitHub.
-If you think something is missing, you can either directly open a new ticket on GitHub or send us a message to [oerinfo@dipf.de](mailto:oerinfo@dipf.de).
+We store new features as [“user stories”](https://github.com/hbz/oerworldmap/labels/story) in our Gitlab.
+If you think something is missing, you can either directly open a new ticket on Gitlab or send us a message to [oerinfo@dipf.de](mailto:oerinfo@dipf.de).

 ### Contribute code and new applications
-The OER World Map is 100% open – its complete source code is available on GitHub.
+The OER World Map is 100% open – its complete source code is available on Gitlab.
 Developers can contribute to the code or even develop applications that interact with the OER World Map.